 Lead is a naturally occurring metal that is all around us.
-It was used for many years in paints, plumbing and other products found in and around our homes and is found throughout our environment in lead-based paint, air, soil, household dust, food, certain types of pottery, porcelain, pewter, and some plumbing lines and fixtures.
+It was used for many years in paints, plumbing and other products found in and around homes.

-The U. S. Environmental Protection Agency (EPA) has determined that lead can cause health problems if it accumulates in your body.
+The U. S. Environmental Protection Agency has determined that lead can cause health problems if it accumulates in a person's body over time.

-- Homes with a lead service line that connects the water main (located under the street) to your home’s internal plumbing.
+- A lead service line connecting the water main under the street to the home’s internal plumbing.